PhanHuyThong/Image-Reconstruction-by-CNN-based-PGD/README.md

 to run a test reconstruction in Python.

-To do the same thing in Matlab, go into the folder Matlab, then type:
+To do the same thing in Matlab, open command lines in the folder *Matlab*, then type:

 ```
 matlab -nosplash -nodesktop -r "main('../../data/config/matlab/reconstruct.cfg')"